M-Media-Group/Cartes.io-Web-App/README.md

 - [ ] Finalise the UI draft version 1.0

 Note that the current roadmap is to define functionality first, and then look at styling.

+Nice to have:
+- [ ] Offline first support (save to indexeddb probably)